mikechambers/dcli/README.md

 # dcli

-dcli is a collection of utilities that provide a command line interface (CLI) for working with the [Destiny 2 API](https://github.com/Bungie-net/api).
+dcli (Destiny Command Line Interface) is a collection of utilities that provide a command line interface (CLI) for working with the [Destiny 2 API](https://github.com/Bungie-net/api).

 This is an early alpha release, and there will probably be a lot of changes / refactoring.
 If you run into any issues, have any ideas, or just think something can be done better, please post in [issues](https://github.com/mikechambers/dcli/issues).